PowerSystemGroup/Unit-commitment-data-and-reproduced-results/README.md

 These .xls files are the detailed UC results that we reproduced.
-The input data can be found in those references that are listed in Table II of ‘Piecewise Linear One-Terminal-Constrained Least Squares Approximation of Quadratic Cost Functions for Unit Commitment Problems’.
+The input data can be found both in the data branch and in those references that are listed in Table II of ‘Piecewise Linear One-Terminal-Constrained Least Squares Approximation of Quadratic Cost Functions for Unit Commitment Problems’.